neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 .. note::

 	Setting file permissions is not necessary and not possible on Windows machines.
-	For Apache to be able to create symlinks, it needs to be started with Administrator privileges, though.
+	For Apache to be able to create symlinks, you need to use Windows Vista (or newer) and Apache needs to be started with Administrator privileges.

 Now that the file permissions are set, all users who plan using FLOW3 from the command line need to join the web server's group.
 On a Linux machine this can